Easy To Make Vintage Glazed Doughnuts

 Finished Product

 Serve immediately.
-I like to place the doughnuts on a lined baking sheet with parchment paper when serving for easy cleanup.
-These are best when served the same day, and even better when eaten while still warm.
-Enjoy your Glazed Doughnuts with a glass of milk or a hot cup of chocolate or coffee.
+For easy cleanup, I like to place the donuts on a parchment-lined baking sheet.
+These are best when served the same day and even better when eaten while still warm.
+Enjoy your Glazed Donuts with a glass of milk, a hot cup of chocolate, or coffee.

 How to Make Vintage Glazed Doughnuts